thejzain/zeeso/README.md

-# Zeeso: A Tiny Rust OS Saying "Hello, World!"
+# Zeeso: A Tiny Rust OS

 **Zeeso** is a budding operating system written in Rust, currently capable of displaying "Hello, World!" on boot.
 It's a playground for learning low-level system programming and exploring Rust's potential in this realm.